AgnosticUI/agnosticui/agnosticui-react/examples/README.md

 ```
 cd ~/path/to/agnosticui # not agnosticui/agnosticui-react!
-npm i # installs all dependencies for entire monorepo
+yarn # installs all dependencies for entire monorepo
 ```

 2. If you only cloned `agnosticui-react` just do:

 ```
-yarn # from agnosticui-react root directory.
+yarn
 ```

 From that same agnosticui-react root directory you will now set up the package for local development: